kayla177/Personal_website_KL/README.md

 ## Deployment
 The website is deployed using [Vercel](https://vercel.com/).
 Any changes pushed to the main branch are automatically deployed, keeping the live version always up to date.

-## Contributing
-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-Contributions, bug reports, and feature suggestions are always welcome!

-## License
-This project is open-source and available under the [MIT License](LICENSE).

 ## Contact
-If you'd like to get in touch, you can contact me through the website's contact form or via [LinkedIn](https://linkedin.com/in/kaylali).
+If you'd like to get in touch, you can contact me through the website's contact form or via [LinkedIn]([https://linkedin.com/in/kaylali](https://www.linkedin.com/in/kaylali-ce-waterloo/)).